-As the levels of anxiety and stress at work continue to rise across the board (12.5 million working days were lost due to work-related stress, depression or anxiety in 2016/17) it’s not just the mental and physical health of those involved that is being affected – business and organisations are also at risk as stress impacts on their efficiency and profitability and thereby everyone’s long-term security.
+As anxiety and stress levels at work continue to rise across the board it’s not only the mental and physical health of those involved that is being affected – business and organisations are also at risk as stress impacts on their efficiency and profitability and thereby everyone’s long-term security.

-We urgently need to turn this situation around yet there is generally a lack of coherent thinking about the underlying causes of stress in our working lives.
-When people are under stress in the workplace for any length of time it often results in mental and physical illness and employers and employees need to meet this challenge intelligently.
+We urgently need to turn this situation around yet there is still a general lack of coherent thinking about the underlying causes of stress in our working lives.
+When people are under stress in the workplace for any length of time it can result in mental and physical illness, low motivation and reduced productivity; employers and employees need to meet this challenge intelligently.

 For most of us, work takes up a significant proportion of our life.
 Nobody sets out to deliberately raise their stress levels at work or anywhere else, and yet for many of us chronic stress caused by our working life can get in the way of our enjoyment, performance and overall sense of achievement.

 This course outlines what is needed to tackle these problems: how to stay calm and build emotional resilience whilst developing a working environment that enhances wellbeing as well as profitable performance.
 It shows how a ‘pulling together’ effect takes hold when all levels of the company can see the broader context of their work and appreciate others’ perspectives.

 As a result, efficiency improves, sick leave and staff turnover are reduced and overall productivity and profit are optimised: a win-win situation.

 Excellent workshop – lots of new information and ideas to try.Tom, Welfare Officer

 - How to create a mentally healthier working environment that

 immediately improves wellbeing in the workplace and helps prevent mental health problems